carlosabalde/libvmod-redis/README.rst

 * **Support for classic Redis deployments** using multiple Redis servers (replicated or standalone) **and for clustered deployments based on Redis Cluster**.
 * **Support for multiple Redis connections**, local to each Varnish worker thread, or shared using one or more pools.

+Please, check out the [project wiki](https://github.com/carlosabalde/libvmod-redis/wiki) for some extra information and useful links.

 Looking for official support for this VMOD?
 Please, contact Allenta Consulting (http://www.allenta.com), the Varnish Software integration partner for Spain and Portugal (https://www.varnish-software.com/partner/allenta-consulting).

 EXAMPLES